MicrosoftDocs/azure-devops-yaml-schema/task-reference/app-center-test-v1.md

 **`uiTestKeyPassword`** - **Key password**<br>
 Input alias: `uitestKeyPass`. `string`.
 Optional.
 Use when `enablePrepare = true && framework = uitest`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
+Enter the key password for the alias and store file.
+Use a new variable with its lock enabled on the Variables tab to encrypt this value.
 <!-- :::editable-content-end::: -->
 <br>